-This program focuses on providing students with a Bachelor of Science Environmental Interpretation Major from a 4-year accredited university.
-Several professional certifications will be offered through the interpretation classes.
+This program focuses on providing students with a Bachelor of Science degree from our 4-year accredited university and several professional certifications that will be offered (in some cases) through their interpretation classes.
 The University of Montana Western has an agreement with the National Outdoor Leadership School (NOLS), a recognized leader in outdoor education, which allows students to seamlessly transfer earned credits between NOLS and UMW.
 UMW also holds institutional membership with the National Association for Interpretation (NAI) and offers students the opportunity to take part in the Certified Interpretive Guide (CIG) curriculum and certification process.
 Given the stress placed on certifications within the field of interpretation, our students will have a head start to apply for jobs in the field.
-In addition, students wanting to obtain an M.S. in Interpretation will have the necessary academic coursework to apply for such programs.
-Finally, clarifying the real nature of the program they receive will serve the students and prospective employers or graduate schools.
-In addition, it will make the Montana Western program more understandable to prospective students and the campus Admissions staff.
+In addition, students wanting to obtain an MS in Interpretation will have the necessary academic coursework to apply for such programs.
+Finally, clarifying the real nature of the degree they receive will serve the students and prospective employers or graduate schools.
+In addition, it will make our program more understandable to prospective students and the campus Admissions staff.